-Principal Investigator: Dr Matt Miller, Cawthron Institute
+Principal investigator: Dr Matt Miller, Cawthron Institute

-Collaborating Organisations: Massey University, Christchurch Clinical Studies Trust, University of Chester
+Industry partners: Massey University, Christchurch Clinical Studies Trust, University of Chester

-The project has shed new light of the efficacy of GSM foods and components.
-A team at Massey University led by Prof Marlena Kruger and Dr Fran Wolber is providing new knowledge about the individual components and fractions of GSM and their biological role in promoting immune, cartilage and bone health.
+The project shed new light on the efficacy of GSM foods and components.
+A team at Massey University led by Prof Marlena Kruger and Dr Fran Wolber provided new knowledge about the individual components and fractions of GSM and their biological role in promoting immune, cartilage and bone health.

 Different GSM food formats were tested in a clinical trial to determine the bioavailability of the beneficial lipid fractions in humans.
-Initial results have shown that key omega 3 components are more readily available and to a greater extent in the whole GSM natural food than mussel powders or extracted GSM oil.
+Initial results showed that key omega 3 components are more readily available and to a greater extent in the whole GSM natural food than mussel powders or extracted GSM oil.

 This result indicates that eating the whole mussel is the best way for humans to get the most benefit from the GSM.